flocto/writeups/2022/GoogleCTF/treebox/README.md

 then finally executes the code if the function passes.

 From before, we know our `print(1)` does not pass the verification, so let's try and figure out exactly how the code works.
-First, we need to talk about AST.
+First, we need to talk about ASTs.

 ## AST
 ASTs, or Abstract Syntax Trees, are a tree representation of the code in a program.